Trails - "The trails wind through old neighborhoods south of

 A drive with beauty and history

-Drive will give you an opportunity to simultaneously enjoy the two aspects.
+will give you an opportunity to simultaneously enjoy the two aspects.

 Start your trip in downtown Tyler with a visit to the Carnegie

 History Center, located at 125 South College.
 Open Wednesday through

 Sunday, the Center offers an excellent overview of the history of

 starting with the days when Indians roamed the land.

 This area is known for its stately mansions and historic homes, many

 of them dating back to the l930s when oil brought immense wealth to

 Tyler.
 Some of the north-west streets you'll want to explore include

 South College, Bois d' Arc, College, Robertson and Chilton.

-pay close attention to the old brick streets.
+As you drive, pay close attention to the old brick streets.